 The County shall tape-record the public hearing, and, upon NJDEP or Division of Planning request, the applicant shall, at its expense, secure a verbatim transcript of the hearing.

-Notwithstanding anything herein to the contrary, the application shall not be considered by the Planning Advisory Board or by the Atlantic County Board of Chosen Freeholders until the petitioner shall:
+Notwithstanding anything herein to the contrary, the application shall not be considered by the Planning Advisory Board or by the Atlantic County Board of County Commissioners until the petitioner shall:

 Arrange and pay for all publication of notices and mailings or deliveries of all notices; and